coderiekelt/powerui/README.md

 > The WOFF and WOFF2 font formats

 PowerUI is now extremely close to supporting these.
 It's currently unknown what will happen if you try to load one though!

-* Line formatting (Priority)

-> Word-wrap, line-height and friends

-For the last week or so, PowerUI no longer treats each word as an element.
-The fallout of this is the temporary loss of various line formatting CSS properties, but the major pluses are that we can now wrap at letters with ease (and this is what PowerUI is now doing) and handle pseudo elements like first-letter.

-* Auto-translate

-> Please avoid using auto translate!

-The translate API has been changed into something more modern and easier to extend.
-Due to the way how this particular feature works, just expect it to ruin your text if you do try to use it.

 ## Modules